 Reasonably close proximity to the community it serves?
 Directly adjoins housing on three sides (Lumbertubs and Thorplands estates), with the fourth edge bordering a well-used footpath along the side of Cygnet Lake.
 There are a number of access points along the space perimeter, ensuring that surrounding residents can easily access the area.
 Demonstrably special to the local community with a particular significance?
 Beauty - This thickly wooded area provides an attractive setting to those residential dwellings which surround it, providing a green and mature backdrop to these properties, and is intrinsic to the character and beauty of the local area.
 It is also a highly prominent and attractive feature in views from the surrounding footpath and road network, and represents a key visual asset to the local area.
 Recreational value - The area is utilised by local mountain bike users, providing a rugged challenge course.
 It is also used by local joggers and walkers.
 Tranquillity - Within the thick woodland of the space, there is little indication of the wider urban setting, with few views out and traffic noise minimal.
-The space therefore provides valued, tranquil life.
+The space therefore provides valued, tranquil retreat for local residents who seek a break from the pace of urban life.
 Richness of wildlife - As a designated Local Wildlife Site (LWS) the space is a recognised asset for biodiversity, providing habitat for numerous species including bats, woodpeckers and owls.
 Local in character?
 The space is a well defined, integral component of the local character, with a strong physical and visual connection with the local area.